aio-libs/aiozipkin/docs/api.rst

 Aiohttp integration API
 -----------------------

-API for integration with *aiohttp.web*, just calling `setup` is enough for zipkin to start tracking requests.
+API for integration with :mod:`aiohttp.web`, just calling `setup` is enough for zipkin to start tracking requests.
 On high level attached plugin registers middleware that starts span on beginning of request and closes it on finish, saving important metadata, like route, status code etc.